Reimagining USQ's Public Space Recycling

 There’s been a lot of trash talk in Union Square this year.
 From studying what’s thrown out in our public space waste bins, encouraging participants to use reusable bottles at Summer in the Square, diverting over 90% of waste from landfill at Harvest in the Square, and organizing a zero waste forum for local businesses and organizations, the Union Square Partnership is working hard to help our district move toward zero waste.

 As one of our next initiatives, the Union Square Partnership is working to bring public space recycling back to our district and make it better and more effective than ever.
 Union Square Park was the NYC Department of Sanitation’s Manhattan pilot location in 2007 for public space recycling.
-However, consumer confusion about which which bin items should go in coupled with the large volume of trash generated in Union Square meant that the recycling bins were rarely used properly and contamination of recyclables - such as plastics, mixed paper, and glass - were high.
+However, consumer confusion about which bin items should go in coupled with the large volume of trash generated in Union Square meant that the recycling bins were rarely used properly and contamination of recyclables, especially in as metals, glass, and plastics bin, were high.
 We learned from our waste characterization study that over 85% of the materials thrown out in Union Square could be recycled, composted, or reused and diverted from the landfill if properly disposed.
 We’re committed to making that happen.